firmao/wimu/README.md

 https://github.com/firmao/wimu/tree/master/wimu_ws

-You can also download everthing in one pack:
+You can also download the two eclipse projects, including the libraries in one pack:

 https://github.com/firmao/wimu/blob/master/wimu.zip

 or

 https://doi.org/10.6084/m9.figshare.5143207

+`The difference here with cloning the whole directory the eclipse project files.`

 ## Example of usage:
 <pre>